WANdisco/wandisco-documentation-ldm/docs/command-reference.md

 Additionally, use only one of the following parameters:

 :::important
-If the `--convert-to-delta` option is used, the `--default-fs-override` parameter must also be provided with the value set to `dbfs:`, or a path inside the Databricks filesystem, for example `dbfs:/mount/externalStorage`.
+If the `--convert-to-delta` option is used, the `--default-fs-override` parameter must also be provided with the value set to `dbfs:`, or a path inside the Databricks filesystem.
+For example, `dbfs:/mount/externalStorage`.
 :::

 * **`--file-system-id`** The name of the filesystem that will be associated with this agent (for example: `myadls2` or `mys3bucket`).
 This will ensure any [path mappings](./create-path-mappings.md) are correctly linked between the filesystem and the agent.
 This is referenced in the UI as **Filesystem**.